 - Many business owners fear the loss of control over their company servers if they are not located on-premise to see and touch.
 However, with full ownership of your equipment, you remain in control over your server’s hardware and software.
 If you select a colocation provider that is in traveling distance you can physically alter and access your server at any time; night or day.

 - Colocation enables you to increase or decrease space as needed.
-Simply add additional racks to accommodate business growth or remove as your business demands, without worrying about build-outs or unused space.
+Simply add additional racks to accommodate business growth.
+Or remove racks as your business demands, without worrying about build-outs or unused space.

-- Outages can have a crippling effect on your business, paralyzing your productivity and leading to revenue lost.
-Colocation facilities ensure an uninterruptible power supply system is in place, so your server remains available and running at optimal performance.
+- Outages can have a crippling effect on your business.
+Paralyzing your productivity and leading to revenue lost.
+Colocation facilities ensure an uninterruptible power supply system is in place.
+This allows your server remains available and running at optimal performance.

 - Datacenters focus on data storage, management, and security, which is their number one job.
-This means they have the physical protections in place including alarm systems and video monitoring, but also the controls needed to protect against threats to your sensitive data being processed and stored including firewalls and analysis detection that identify deviations and signs of compromise early on to quickly trace and null malicious attacks to the network.
+This means they have the physical protections in place including alarm systems and video monitoring.
+Datacenters also have the controls needed to protect against threats to your sensitive data being processed and stored.
+There are firewalls and analysis detection that identify deviations and signs of compromise early on to quickly trace and null malicious attacks to the network.